Last updated September 22, 2020. We will update blog posts when more information is released.

 AgriStability deadline extended

 For the 2020 AgriStability program year only, the enrollment deadline has been extended from April 30 to July 3, 2020, to allow more producers to benefit from the program.
+NOTE: Applications are now closed.

 Government boosts lending capacity of Farm Credit Canada (FCC)